AI Powered Styling for Your Shoppers : Vue.ai’s Cross Product Recommendations7 min readReading Time: 6 minutes

 This feature relates to the assumption that users want to see an article in more than one look/styling.

-The Ensemble Generator Works, And The Numbers Prove It!
+Complete the Look Works, And The Numbers Prove It!

-We put the ensemble generation feature to the test, going live with it across some of our fashion, furniture and lifestyle customers.
+We put the feature to the test, going live with it across some of our fashion, furniture and lifestyle customers.
 We learned that while it works well on the product pages, it yields incredible results on the cart/checkout page.
 If we were to look at some of the initial results of how it has performed, we learned that it has led to a 1.5x increase in the average order value (AOV) , with the average order size (AOS) doubled across the board.

 Considering that this was a completely new feature for our customers, we’d say these numbers are very encouraging.
 And with a GMV contribution of 25K USD to the revenue from a single widget, we’re ensuring these retailers are not leaving any money on the table.
 And with our algorithms only getting smarter, we can safely state that AI curated ensembles are the future of retail.